Elizabeth 'Betty' Burns: Association with Robert Burns

 Elizabeth's mother Anna Park first met Burns when she was only 21 and following an adulterous affair with the poet whilst Jean was away visiting relatives at Mauchline, gave birth to Elizabeth on 31 March 1791 just a few days before his wife Jean Armour gave birth to his legitimate son, William Nicol Burns.

 Anna Park is said to have given up Elizabeth to Robert Burns in 1793 when she was seeking a position as a domestic servant.
 The birth is said to have taken place in Leith where she was sent so that the birth would not lead to Burns being the subject of scandal.
-One other tradition is that Anna died whilst giving birth to Elizabeth or soon after, and it is on record that Maria Riddell wrote that Jean Armour was a generous person for having taken in an illegitimate child "... who had lost her mother."
+One other tradition is that Anna died while giving birth to Elizabeth or soon after, and it is on record that Maria Riddell wrote that Jean Armour was a generous person for having taken in an illegitimate child "... who had lost her mother."
 Anna vanishes from history in the early 1790s.